fastapi/fastapi/docs/en/docs/tutorial/path-params-numeric-validations.md

 But you can re-order them, and have the value without a default (the query parameter `q`) first.

 It doesn't matter for **FastAPI**.
-It will detect the parameters by their names, types and default declarations (`Query`, `Path`, etc), it doesn't care about the order.
+It will detect the parameters by their names, types and default declarations (`Query`, `Path`, etc.), it doesn't care about the order.

 So, you can declare your function as: